google/codeworld/web/help/GuideUnit1.md

     adding, rather than multiplying.
 Rotating or translating by 0 doesn't change the picture.

+!!!
+Note: Translation, rotation, reflection, and dilation make *similar* pictures.

+    In geometry, two shapes are called *similar* if they have the same angles between sides, but might differ in the distances, location, or orientation of the image.
+This is a weaker statement than being congruent: congruent shapes are also the same size, while similar shapes can be different sizes.
+    All of the last four transformations: translation, rotation, reflection, and dilation, produce similar pictures.
+In fact, these are all of the transformations you ever need to turn an image into any other image that's similar to it.

 Scaling: Stretching
 -------------------

-Finally, scaling is used to stretch or flip a picture.
-The `scaled` function needs three arguments: the original, and two different scale factors in the horizontal and vertical directions.
+Scaling is used to stretch or flip a picture.
+The `scaled` function needs three
+arguments: the preimage, and two different scale factors in the horizontal and vertical directions.
 If the two scale factors are the same, then scaling is just like dilation.
 But when they are different, scaling lets you stretch a picture in one direction more or less than the other.

 ~~~~~ . clickable
 program = drawingOf(ellipse)